Appen Yukon & Lionbridge Internet assessor Third Party Chrome Extension Ban

 Manual recording of time spent and tasks done in excel file

 There are some people who love Excel, and some people who loathe it.
 However, if you need something right now that is completely standalone whether you have internet or not, and you need to keep track of things, Microsoft Excel can fit the bill.
 It is also worth mentioning that you can customize Excel beyond your typical applications and even create a template for adding time and tasks.

 Auto Page Refresh

-As you all probably know, refreshing the page when you are logged into the backend of Lionbridge or Leapforce to check if new tasks are available is quite a pain.
+As you all probably know, refreshing the page when you are logged into the backend of Lionbridge or Appen to check if new tasks are available is quite a pain.
 There is a tool that is available that can help with this called Auto Refresh Plus.
 It is a simple add-on for Chrome that acts as a page refresher which sends notifications to your email about tasks availability/ and new content on the page, such as when tasks show up.
 Auto Refresh Plus is available on Chrome Web Store.

-These are just a few tools that can help you out while Lionbridge and Leapforce have banned the use of these tools.
+These are just a few tools that can help you out while Lionbridge and Appen have banned the use of these tools.
 It could be possible that both companies are coming up with their own solutions for helping track time and the amount of tasks that you do, but for now, this is what we have as Search Engine Raters.
 Of course the moment that we find something new that will help your job go by a bit easier, we will let you know.
 As always, if you need help with something pertaining to Search Engine Rating, leave a comment or drop us an email and we reply as soon as possible.